MarielHamson/programming-quiz/readme.md

 ## Known issues and bugs

-When user clicks color picker, the next question is shown before they select a color.
+1. When user clicks color picker, the next question is shown before they select a color.
+2. firstName variable is globally scoped

 ## Contributors